 There can be Many Paths to Successful Donkey Training

-We all know this to be true!
-Positive reinforcement donkey training (I’ll refer to it as r+ training also) is just one of the paths you can take.
+Positive reinforcement donkey training (I’ll refer to it as R+ training also) is just one path you can take.
 It’s the basic foundation I prefer to give all my donkeys because it’s been the most successful.

 Different methods work for different things and with different donkeys personalities too!